What the study found

-Why the authors say this matters: The authors suggest that constant seagrass monitoring is needed in Mosquito Lagoon to support conservation of the ecosystem.
-They also note that the recovery may be linked to the hurricanes, but they say more research is needed to determine why the recovery happened to this extent.
+The authors say the findings raise awareness that Mosquito Lagoon needs constant seagrass monitoring to support conservation of the ecosystem.
+They also suggest the hurricane events may have contributed to the recovery, though they say more research is needed to determine why.

-What the researchers tested: The researchers used a Random Forest Classification model, a machine-learning method that combines many decision trees, with Harmonized Landsat Sentinel imagery collected semi-monthly from September 2022 to January 2024.
-They built a model for each date in the study period to track seagrass change.
+The researchers used Random Forest Classification, a machine-learning method that combines many decision rules, with Harmonized Landsat Sentinel imagery collected semi-monthly from September 2022 to January 2024.
+They built a separate model for each date in that period to track seagrass change over time.

 Key points

-- The study reports seagrass returned to pre-collapse levels in summer 2023 and beyond.
+- Seagrass returned to pre-collapse levels in summer 2023 and beyond.

-- A Random Forest Classification model was used with Harmonized Landsat Sentinel imagery from September 2022 to January 2024.
+- A Random Forest Classification model was used with semi-monthly Landsat and Sentinel imagery.

-- Average model accuracy was 84%, and performance varied with the amount of seagrass present.
+- Model accuracy averaged 84% and varied with the amount of seagrass present.

 Disclosure